andrescifwork-dev/eye-face-tracking-mouse-controller/README.txt

 4. Mouth gesture toggles between cursor and scroll mode.
 5. Commands are sent via Bluetooth to ESP32, which emulates mouse actions on the target device.

-## 📄 License

-This project is released under the MIT License.

----

 Feel free to reach out for collaboration or feedback!